-Everybody has different experiences and different events in their lives that have impacted the way they think about themselves, the world and how they respond to experiences and events.
-If those are dysfunctional, they have a greater tendency to turn to drugs and alcohol to suppress negative or intense emotions.
-This inability to manage those feelings can stem from family-of-origin dysfunction (alcohol abuse, addiction, etc.) to any kind of loss or unresolved grief, divorce, job loss or any type of violence (either witnessed, experienced or even perpetrated).
+Each individual has a set of unique experiences that impact the way they think about themselves and the world around them.
+These experiences affect how they respond to different life events.
+Those who experience dysfunction or trauma are more likely to turn to a substance to suppress negative or intense emotions.
+This inability to manage those feelings can stem from family dysfunction, including alcohol abuse and addiction, unresolved grief, divorce, job loss or any type of violence, either witnessed, experienced or perpetrated.

 Your Trauma is Unique

-The first thing the professionals treating a patient will want to communicate is that “your trauma is yours.”
-Whatever you have been through, and your unique response to it, belong to you.
-A lot of people come in and say, “I wasn’t abused or beaten, and yet I still have this negative self-image.”
-Trauma doesn’t need to fit a certain criteria or certain degree to qualify as trauma.
-For some, the pain can stem from something as simple as middle-child syndrome or Dad liking another sibling better.
-These areas of trauma can be discovered during the evaluation and assessment process or during a self-administered assessment in the course of regular residential treatment.
+The first thing a person seeking treatment learns is that his or her trauma is unique; that “your trauma is yours.”
+The traumatic event and your unique response to it, belong to you.
+Many of those in the beginning stages of treatment say, “I wasn’t abused or beaten, and yet I still have this negative self-image.”
+Trauma doesn’t fit a certain criteria or degree to qualify as trauma.
+The effects of trauma can stem from something as simple as middle-child syndrome or Dad liking another sibling better, to physical abuse or a natural disaster.
+Whatever the trauma, the source of your feelings can be discovered through the evaluation process during the course of regular residential treatment.

 Working Through Trauma

-If a trauma is identified, the individual will then meet with a trauma specialist as part of his or her overall treatment process.
-An important thing to keep in mind is the fact that recovery is not a one-time fix.
-It’s a lifelong process.
-Working through areas of trauma and past hurts that contribute to addiction are all part of that process.
-Trauma specialists at The Oaks at La Paloma can help discover the core issues that have made an individual vulnerable to addiction in the first place, helping to ensure a greater chance at lasting sobriety.
+When trauma is identified, the individual meets with a specialist as part of his or her treatment program.
+It’s important to keep in mind that recovery is a lifelong journey not a one-time fix.
+Working through traumatic events and past hurts that contribute to addiction are part of the process.